homemadearcade/zero/notes/EXPERIENCEGUIDE.md

 Top down view

-You have to write tons of dialogue and draw
+You have to write tons of script and draw

 --